zzolo/srccon-data/2015/mpls_guide.md

 ## Books!
 These bookstores are vetted.
 There are plenty more that could (and maybe should) be on the list, but you can't go wrong with any of these (unless, of course, if you hate science fiction and decide to truck it out to Uncle Hugo's).
 Two things worth noting: Common Good Books is Garrison Keilor's bookstore (Wait!
 Come back!) and Wild Rumpus is a bookstore for kids that has LIVE ANIMALS running around.
 And we're not just talking about bookstore cats.
 There are chickens!
+Boneshaker books is a worker-owned bookstore with lots of great titles you won't find anywhere else.

 ##### The Book House
 <a href='http://www.bookhouseindinkytown.com'>http://www.bookhouseindinkytown.com</a><br />